stfc/PSyclone/tutorial/practicals/LFRic/building_code/2_built_ins/README.md

-Looking at the generated algorithm file `builtins_alg_mod.f90` we can see that the original `invoke` call to built-ins has become a call to a single subroutine with all field arguments passed to the built-in calls:
+Looking at the generated algorithm file `builtins_alg_mod.f90` we can see that the original `invoke` call to built-ins has become a call to a single subroutine with all field arguments passed to the built-ins:

 ```fortran
     CALL invoke_0(field_out_w0, field1_in_w0, field2_in_w0, field_out_w3, &